Popular Switzerland Packages

 There are so many Switzerland Tour Packages dedicated only to water activities, that you’d be spoilt for choice!
 Amongst the favourite sports are:

-Accompanied by a trained professional and equipped with appropriate warm clothing, paddle your way across the snow-capped mountains, on the mesmerizingly beautiful, Lake Brienz.
-There are also a couple of kayak schools here to train you before you head into the deep end.
+1. Lake Brienz: Accompanied by a trained professional and equipped with appropriate warm clothing, paddle your way across the snow-capped mountains on the mesmerizingly beautiful Lake Brienz.
+There are also a couple of kayak schools here to train you before heading into the deep end.

-Ticino is often considered sports heaven because it offers not just kayaking and canoeing, but mountain biking, canyoning, and much more.
-The crystal clear waters with the backdrop of the majestic mountains creates a picture-perfect scenery for some literal 'smooth sailing’ across.
+2. Ticino: Ticino is often considered sports heaven because it offers kayaking and canoeing, mountain biking, canyoning, and much more.
+The crystal clear waters with the backdrop of the majestic mountains create a picture-perfect scenery for some literal 'smooth sailing'.

-A beautiful whitewater spot for the experts, Kanuschule Versam is in the heart of the Rhine Gorge.
+3. Kanuschule Versa: A beautiful whitewater spot for the experts, Kanuschule Versam, is in the heart of the Rhine Gorge.
 So you can imagine how splendid a ride through its gushing waters will be!

-If you're looking for a cruising trip that extends for much longer than a day, you can choose a ride along the Rhine River.
-The vineyard-clad hills, the majestic Swiss Alps, coffee and beer tasting along the way and so much more makes this luxury cruise stay an absolutely marvellous experience!
+Here you can find a seat and enjoy the splendid views of the verdant meadows, mountain peaks, and Lucerne's exemplary architecture.
+Learn more about the beautiful town as a guide shares commentary along the way.2.
+Lake Geneva: This full-day cruise lets you immerse yourself in the grandeur of Geneva.
+You can see top sights like the UN headquarters, the Jet d'Eau and the Flower Clock along the way.
+You can also book a tranquil ride to France to explore a bit of the Alpine town there.3.
+Rhine River: If you're looking for a cruising trip that extends for much longer than a day, you can choose a ride along the Rhine River.
+The vineyard-clad hills, the majestic Swiss Alps, coffee and beer tasting along the way, and so much more makes this luxury cruise stay a marvellous experience!

 Which are the famous vineyards for wine tours in Switzerland?